Nobleman Judge

 Deuchar: Hunting falcon and Fool

 Returning to Holbein's woodcut, the first strange going-on we discover, is a man carrying a hunting falcon into the church — just like the fool in Narragonia.
 The man follows right after the canon, so presumably he's the canon's falconer.
-In passing, we note, that the canon wears a fur-coat adorned with 30-40 tails just like he does in Holbein's dance of death alphabet.
+In passing, we note, that the canon wears an almuce, a fur-coat adorned with 30-40 tails.

 The fool from Narragonia had a fool's cap lying on his shoulder — and so has the falconer, because extremely close-up — half hidden in the shades — follows a fool with donkey's ears and bells.
 Does it sound probable that a fool would go to his prayers "in his working clothes" with donkey's ears?